Jimmyzzt/ScreenSnip/README.md

 # ScreenSnip
-A tiny screeshot tool on Windows based on Rust.
+A tiny but elegent screeshot with selecting region tool with GUI based on EGUI.